Band gap: Optical versus electronic bandgap

-In materials with a large exciton binding energy, it is possible for a photon to have just barely enough energy to create an exciton (bound electron–hole pair), but not enough energy to separate the electron and hole (which are electrically attracted to each other).
-In this situation, there is a distinction between "optical band gap" and "electronic band gap" (or "transport gap").
-The optical bandgap is the threshold for photons to be absorbed, while the transport gap is the threshold for creating an electron–hole pair that is not bound together.
-The optical bandgap is at lower energy than the transport gap.
+It is possible for an absorbed photon to have just enough energy to generate a bound electron–hole pair (an exciton), but not enough additional energy to separate the two against their mutual electrical attraction.
+The former energy is called the "optical band gap", while the energy to create an unbound pair so that a macroscopic electrical current will flow is the "electronic band gap" or "transport gap", and is greater than the former by the exciton binding energy.

-In almost all inorganic semiconductors, such as silicon, gallium arsenide, etc., there is very little interaction between electrons and holes (very small exciton binding energy), and therefore the optical and electronic bandgap are essentially identical, and the distinction between them is ignored.
+In almost all inorganic semiconductors (silicon, gallium arsenide, etc.) there is very little interaction between electrons and holes, thus the exciton binding energy is very low, and the difference between the two gaps is usually ignored.
 However, in some systems, including organic semiconductors and single-walled carbon nanotubes, the distinction may be significant.

 Band gaps for other quasi-particles

 In photonics, band gaps or stop bands are ranges of photon frequencies where, if tunneling effects are neglected, no photons can be transmitted through a material.
 A material exhibiting this behaviour is known as a photonic crystal.
 The concept of hyperuniformity has broadened the range of photonic band gap materials, beyond photonic crystals.
 By applying the technique in supersymmetric quantum mechanics, a new class of optical disordered materials has been suggested, which support band gaps perfectly equivalent to those of crystals or quasicrystals.

 Similar physics applies to phonons in a phononic crystal.